Class Status and Weather Updates

 Who Can Participate?

 This sport is a low impact activity that builds confidence and burns lots of mental and physical energy in 10 minute exercises and your dog can stay on leash the entire time.
-Since all exercises can be done on leash and only one dog is present in group classes at a time, dogs anxious about people and other dogs can participate as well as champion athletes.
 The instinctive nature of the sport encourages nervous dogs to refocus on the task rather than the environment.
 The sport is a great confidence builder for all dogs participating.

 Neither age nor physical abilities come into play for this sport (in either the dog or the handler).
 Searches are conducted indoors and outdoors in up to 1000 square foot areas.
 You can choose flat terrain so people and dogs with structural challenges do not need to worry about footing.
 If your dog has a nose, he can succeed at this sport every time he plays!